-The location where they made discovery was Deseado Massif (Santa Cruz Province, Argentina).
-In the area of ancient volcanic rocks at San Agustin Farm, a near-intact and extremely well exposed fossil hot spring deposit of Jurassic age.
+The location where they made the discovery was Deseado Massif (Santa Cruz Province, Argentina).
+In the area of ancient volcanic rocks at San Agustin Farm, a near-intact and extremely well-exposed fossil hot spring deposit of the Jurassic age.

-Note: Do you know that hot spring deposits are extremely rare in fossil records and specially those which are older than the Miocene period.
+Note: Do you know that hot spring deposits are extremely rare in fossil records and especially those which are older than the Miocene period.

-Through the study of the fossil, it was also discovered that its anatomy and morphology is indistinguishable from those of species living today i.e. Equisetum and Hippochaete.
+Through the study of the fossil, it was also discovered that its anatomy and morphology are indistinguishable from those of species living today i.e. Equisetum and Hippochaete.
 As an example:

 - It grew in an upright single straight stem with a double endodermis

 The fossil justified the rise of a new species named Equisetum thermal.
 This specie of Equisetum grew in geothermally affected habitats.

 By the living habits of the equisetum, Alan and his colleagues were able to conclude many aspects, such as:

 The study also revealed that the anatomy of E. thermale is adapted for both dry and wetland settings.
 For example, in stems and rhizomes of E. thermale there was an extensive air spaces network.

 The same stems and rhizomes were responsible for providing aeration for its water-flooded rooting system.